golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/running-in-browser.md

 Now if we have:
 - a running Yagna service started with the `--api-allow-origin` properly set to  `http://localhost:8080`  and
-- have your Yagna app-key set to 'try_golem'
+- have your Yagna app-key set to 'try_golem' (or `apiKey` is assigned a value of any other valid 32-char key - see [here](/creators/javascript/examples/using-app-keys.md)) for details.

 launch `http-server`.